 4. Develop Video Ads Made With TikTok Trends in Mind

 One more time for the people in the back (and because this is so, so important).
 You’re interrupting someone’s feed with a brand ad that the user didn’t ask for, but got anyway.
 Your content should be captivating, designed with TikTok consumption in mind, and concise – Oh and sound!
 TikTok is a sound-on optimized platform and requires a thumb-stopping music or voice overs.

 Based on the campaign results we’ve seen so far for our clients, here are a few TikTok ad creative tips to help get you started:

 - Keep it short and sweet.
 Our best ads have been 15-20 seconds long.

-- Launch campaigns with at least three very different video ads (no more than 5 videos max per ad group!).
+- Strategically test creative so that you can test and learn what works for your brand.
+Pinpoint a few themes and go to town!
 You want to make sure your videos differ so that you can draw meaningful insights as to what’s performing best.
 If they’re all similar, it’s hard to understand what type of content will yield the best results.

 - TikTok has a pretty strict ad approval process.
 Make sure you’re buttoned up and familiar with their advertising policies before you put your ads in review.

 Peek here if you want to get some insight into what the top performing ads are on TikTok – You can filter by region, industry and campaign objective to get a look at how your competitors are advertising or here to read through 5 Tips for Making Great (and Cost Effective) Video Ad Creative from one of our seasoned creative team members, Elle!